laurentb/symfttpd/README.md

 ### How is the /sf/ alias handled?

-Since now plugins' web dirs are handled by symbolic links, using an alias in the server config for /sf doesn't make sense.
+Since now plugins' web dirs are handled by symbolic links, using an alias in the server config for /sf/ doesn't make sense.
 You can use `mksymlinks` to create this symlink and many others for you (including the symlink for `genconf`!).

 ## FAQ

-### Why do I get a warning about long options?

-Long options (starting with `--`) are only available on few systems prior to PHP 5.3.0.

 ### How do I pronounce it?!